VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 * Can add, remove and modify labels via Prometheus relabeling.
 See [these docs](#relabeling) for details.
 * Accepts data via all the ingestion protocols supported by VictoriaMetrics:
   * Influx line protocol via `http://<vmagent>:8429/write`.
 See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf).
-  * JSON lines import protocol via `http://<vmagent>:8429/api/v1/import`.
-See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-import-time-series-data).
   * Graphite plaintext protocol if `-graphiteListenAddr` command-line flag is set.
 See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-send-data-from-graphite-compatible-agents-such-as-statsd).
   * OpenTSDB telnet and http protocols if `-opentsdbListenAddr` command-line flag is set.
 See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-send-data-from-opentsdb-compatible-agents).
   * Prometheus remote write protocol via `http://<vmagent>:8429/api/v1/write`.
+  * JSON lines import protocol via `http://<vmagent>:8429/api/v1/import`.
+See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-import-time-series-data).
+  * Arbitrary CSV data via `http://<vmagent>:8429/api/v1/import/csv`.
+See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-import-csv-data).
 * Can replicate collected metrics simultaneously to multiple remote storage systems.
 * Works in environments with unstable connections to remote storage.
 If the remote storage is unavailable, the collected metrics are buffered at `-remoteWrite.tmpDataPath`.
 The buffered metrics are sent to remote storage as soon as connection